mghwajin/eos-basics/wiki/home.md

 ![Endeavour OS logo and text for a dark background](./images/endeavouros-logo-text-dark.svg)

-[**Endeavour OS**](https://endeavouros.com/) is an resource-light and terminal-centric Linux distribution based on [Arch Linux](https://archlinux.org/).
-It provides a beginner-friendly setup experience alongside the classic Arch installation process for power users.
+[**Endeavour OS**](https://endeavouros.com/) is a resource-light and terminal-centric Linux distribution based on [Arch Linux](https://archlinux.org/).
+It provides a beginner-friendly setup experience (using the Calamares installation tool) alongside the classic Arch installation process for power users.

 This guide for beginner-to-intermediate users of [**Endeavour OS**](https://endeavouros.com/) overviews how to complete basic system maintenance tasks using shell commands in the terminal.